FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting: Functional Differential Graphical Models

 Lemma~\ref{lemma:M-dim-subspace-find} implies that $X_{ij}(\cdot)$ and $Y_{ij}(\cdot)$ lie within the span of the eigenfunctions corresponding to the non-zero eigenvalues of $K_{jj}$.
-Furthermore, this subspace is minimal in the sense that no subspace with smaller dimension contains $X_{ij}(\cdot)$ and $Y_{ij}(\cdot)$ almost surely.
+Furthermore, this subspace is minimal in the sense that no subspace of a smaller dimension contains $X_{ij}(\cdot)$ and $Y_{ij}(\cdot)$ almost surely.
 Thus, the FPCA basis of $K_{jj}$ provides a good default choice for dimension reduction.